GPUOpen-Tools/gpu_performance_api/docs/source/usage.rst

 GPUPerfAPI must be initialized before the rendering context or device is created, so that the driver can be prepared for accessing hardware data.
 In the case of DirectX 12 or Vulkan, initialization must be done before a queue is created.
-For HSA/ROCm, this function must be called before the first call to ``hsa_init``.
 Once you are done using GPUPerfAPI, you should destroy the GPUPerfAPI instance.
 In the case of DirectX 12, destruction must be done before the device is destroyed.